fuzziqersoftware/newserv/README.md

 All quests, including those originally in GCI or DLQ format, are treated as online quests unless their filenames specify the dl category. newserv allows players to download all quests, even those in non-download categories.

+### Client patch directories

+If you're not playing PSO Blue Burst on newserv, you can skip these steps.

+newserv implements a patch server for PSO PC and PSO BB game data.
+Any file or directory you put in the system/patch-bb or system/patch-pc directories will be synced to clients when they connect to the patch server.

+For BB clients, newserv reads some files out of the patch data to implement game logic, so it's important that certain game files are synchronized between the server and the client. newserv contains defaults for these files in the system/blueburst/map directory, but if these don't match the client's copies of the files, odd behavior will occur in games.

+Specifically, the patch-bb directory should contain at least the data.gsl file and all map_*.dat files from the version of PSOBB that you want to play on newserv.
+You can copy these files out of the client's data directory from a clean installation, and put them in system/patch-bb/data.

-### Patches and DOL files
+### Memory patches and DOL files

 Everything in this section requires resource_dasm to be installed, so newserv can use the PowerPC assembler and disassembler from its libresource_file library.
 If resource_dasm is not installed, newserv will still build and run, but these features will not be available.

-You can put patches in the system/ppc directory with filenames like PatchName.patch.s and they will appear in the Patches menu for PSO GC clients that support patching.
-Patches are written in PowerPC assembly and are compiled when newserv is started.
-The PowerPC assembly system's features are documented in the comments in system/ppc/WriteMemory.s - this file is not a patch itself, but it describes how patches may be written and the restrictions that apply to them.
+You can put memory patches in the system/ppc directory with filenames like PatchName.patch.s and they will appear in the Patches menu for PSO GC clients that support patching.
+Memory patches are written in PowerPC assembly and are compiled when newserv is started.
+The PowerPC assembly system's features are documented in the comments in system/ppc/WriteMemory.s - this file is not a memory patch itself, but it describes how memory patches may be written and the restrictions that apply to them.

 You can also put DOL files in the system/dol directory, and they will appear in the Programs menu.
 Selecting a DOL file there will load the file into the GameCube's memory and run it, just like the old homebrew loaders (PSUL and PSOload) did.
 For this to work, ReadMemoryWord.s, WriteMemory.s, and RunDOL.s must be present in the system/ppc directory.
 This has been tested on Dolphin but not on a real GameCube, so results may vary.